Effective Decision-Making Techniques for Business Leaders

 2. Utilizing Data-Driven Insights

 The use of data in decision-making has transformed many businesses.
 Decisions that were once made based on gut feelings or tradition are now being supported by hard data.
-However, the challenge lies in using relevant and accurate data effectively.
+The challenge lies in using relevant and accurate data effectively.

 Leaders should focus on: